abutneva/starter-academic/content/home/slider.md

 [[item]]
   title = "Why care?"
-  content = " - Need to learn how to conduct "real" research
+  content =  "Need to learn how to conduct "real" research
               - Linear regression is not a panacea
               - Everybody wants good grades
               - Teachers are tired of receiving semi-optimal papers"